-- i) Drag & drop the RDBMS Writer component to the Workflow Editor. - ii) Click the RDBMS writer to open component properties tabs below. - iii) Basic Information: It is the default tab to open for the RDBMS writer while configuring the component. - a.
+i) Drag & drop the RDBMS Writer component to the Workflow Editor.

+ii) Click the RDBMS writer to open component properties tabs below.

+- iii) Basic Information: It is the default tab to open for the RDBMS writer while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
-Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
+Select either the 'Real-Time' or 'Batch' option from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

 - iv) Open the 'Meta Information' tab and fill all the connection-specific details for the RDBMS Writer.

 - a.
-Host
+Host IP Address ()

 - b.
-Port
+Port()

 - c.
-Username
+Username()

 - d.
-Password
+Password()

 - e.
-Driver (MySQL/MSSQL/Oracle/Postgres)
+Database Name()

 - f.
-Database Name
+Table Name()

 - g.
-Table Name
+Driver() (MySQL/MSSQL/Oracle/Postgres)

-- h.
+- a.
 Save Mode (Append/Overwrite/Upsert)

 v) Selected Columns: The users can select some specific columns from the table to read data instead of selecting a complete table; this can be achieved via the 'Selected Columns' section.
-Select the columns which you want to read and if you want to change the name of the column, then put that name in alias name section otherwise keep alias name same as of column name and then select a Column Type from the drop-down menu.
+Select the columns which you want to read and if you want to change the name of the column, then put that name in the alias name section otherwise keep the alias name same as of column name and then select a Column Type from the drop-down menu.